ScaleDynamics/samples/README.md

 - [MongoDB Movies](./mongodb-movies) - Fetch a movie database with WarpJS and MongoDB driver for Node.js
 - [OpenCage Geocoder API](./opencage-geocoder) - Get the physical address from a GPS location with OpenCage Geocoder API
 - [TensorFlow.js Toxicity](./tensorflowjs-toxicity) - Execute the toxicity model for TensorFlow.js on WarpJS
+- [ViaMichelin API](./viamichelin) - Find the best restaurants near you from the ViaMichelin REST API

 ## License